joeytwiddle/significant-white-space/README.md

 - On filesystems with coarse-grained time-stamps, sync may not notice changes made to a source file very soon after it was synced (within 1 second).
 This is rare, but could happen e.g. if a developer edits and saves a file while sync is running in the background.

+Some restrictions for decurling:

+  - Original input must be curled, one-line or two-line if statements will not be parsed correctly.
+TODO: Should warn/error!

+  - ...
+This list is incomplete!
+TODO

 ------------------------------